Noracin 400mg Tablet

 lactation

-Noracin 400mg Tablet is to be taken empty stomach.
+Noracin 400mg Tablet is to be taken on an empty stomach.

 None